Lonami/grammers/lib/grammers-mtproto/DEPS.md

 ## log

 Used to help debug what's going on at the MTP level (such as when future salts are asked for).

+## web-time

+Used for its web-friendly clock and timer as a replacement for `std::time` in the library.
+Automatically falls back to `std::time` when we're not targeting web.